-Patching fabrics Use a patch similar in type and weight to the fabric being repaired.
-For a cotton tent, use water-proofed cotton duck or canvas; for a nylon tent or sleeping bag, use adhesive backed rip-stop tape.
-You can mend small tears in backpacks with rip-stop tape, but for a large area make a more patches: When you are replacing a peg loop at the side of a tent, first sew a triangular patch (see above) to the tent floor to reinforce the area; then, stitch the new loop in place.
+Use a patch similar in type and weight to the fabric being repaired.
+For a cotton tent, use waterproofed cotton duck or canvas; for a nylon tent or sleeping bag, use adhesive backed rip-stop tape.
+You can mend small tears in backpacks with rip-stop tape, but for a large area make a more is torn or weakened at a corner make a triangular patch stitch the patch in place on the he nylon tape or webbing then sev the loop to the reinforced unders of the tent floor ows of stitches

 Setting grommets in loops: Grommets can be set in loops and used to hook over tent poles.
-One layer of webbing is strong enough to hold a grommet positioned as shown.
+One laver of webbing is strong enough to hold a grommet positioned as shown durable patch of coated nylon duck or pack cloth.
+To make a field repair with rip-stop tape permanent, simply stitch around the edges of the tape.